ZadorLaboratory/mapseq-processing/README.md

 This reads in all the separate SSI barcode FASTAs, and further separates out real VBC (viral barcodes), spike-ins (used for normalization), and L1s (used to detect template switching--a QC measure).
 These are all then merged and labelled into a single TSV with all the data.
 This includes molecule counts per VBC

 This typically takes about 12 minutes.
+(3 minutes on Mac M3)

 ### process_merged.py
 ```